SiHeTh/COERbuoy/README.md

 ## Regular wave:

-With wave height 1.5 and wave period of 6 and a linear generator damping:
+With wave height 1.5 m and wave period of 6 s and a linear generator damping:

 Windows: python -m COERbuoy --regular_wave 1.5 6 results.csv linear